debasishm89/dotNetFuzz/README.md

 # The Background

 Lately I've got a chance to take a look at James Forshaw's **DotNetToJScript**.( https://github.com/tyranid/DotNetToJScript ).
 DotNetToJScript is a tool to generate a JScript which bootstraps an arbitrary .NET Assembly and class.
 Since DotNetToJScript deals **serialization / de-serialzination** of .NET objects a lot, I decided to write this fuzzer.
 This fuzzer targets a very tiny component of .NET Framework.
 Hence the name of this fuzzer may sound bit inappropriate :P , however I couldn't think of any better.
 After running this fuzzer for few days, it recorded several OOB issues.
-Some of the interesting OOB reads were reported to MSRC ( **~July'18** ), however Microsoft decided not to fix any of them :( **POC's are being made public after receiving confirmation from MSRC**.
+Few interesting OOBs were reported to MSRC ( **~July'18** ), however Microsoft decided not to fix any of them :( **POC's are being made public after receiving confirmation from MSRC**.
 Responses from MSRC are listed below:

 **MSRC Case 46714 CRM:0461057158**